 Cost recovery can be associated to three main functions informative, incentive and financing (Unnerstall e Messner 2007).
-The informative function uses the tariff to inform consumers about all costs which depend on their uses.
+The informative function uses the tariff to inform consumers about all costs which depend on their choices about water use.
 In this way the consumers are motivated to value the resource and to be careful in its use.
-The incentive function regards more in detail aspects related to economy.
-In fact, all consumers have to support direct and indirect costs (extraction, distribution, environmental and resource) about used water.
-This function then will be based on a payment and this function replies to the efficiency principle.
-At the end, the financing function is based on the idea that consumers payment serve to financially support the costs of services (future investments, environmental protection).
+This leads to the incentive function, that represent the changes in economic behaviour expected as a result of the instrument.
+This function respond directly to the efficiency principle.
+Finally, the financing function is based on the idea that consumers payment serve to financially support the costs of services (future investments, environmental protection).

-These three main functions work in the ideal world, while when we work in the real world difficulties arise.
-In the context of water, the cost recovery was introduced by the WFD 60/2000 in a somehow wider perspective: "member states shall take account of the principle of recovery of the costs of water services, including environmental and resource costs, having regard to the economic analysis conducted according to Annex III, and in accordance in particular with the polluter pays principle" (Article 9).
+These three main functions work smoothly in theory, while, when we work in the real world, difficulties arise.
+In the context of water management, cost recovery was introduced by the WFD 60/2000 in a somehow wider perspective: "member states shall take account of the principle of recovery of the costs of water services, including environmental and resource costs, having regard to the economic analysis conducted according to Annex III, and in accordance in particular with the polluter pays principle" (Article 9).

-The theory about the cost recovery is quite intuitive, but difficulties arise in the applications because the cost definition depends on the context, and several typologies have to be considered (financial, economic, social, environmental, opportunity, direct, indirect).
+The theory about the cost recovery is quite intuitive, but difficulties arise in the applications because the cost definition depends on the context, and several cost typologies have to be considered (financial, economic, social, environmental, opportunity, direct, indirect), some of which reveal rather difficult to estimate.

-In the WFD vision, the full cost components are: financial, resource and environmental.
-If the financial costs are easily calculated from classical economic accountancy, for the other two it is not so simple.
+In the WFD vision, the full cost components are financial, resource and environmental costs.
+While the financial costs are "easily" calculated from classical economic accountancy, the evaluation of other two reveals very difficult to estimate.

-In the Easter and Liu (2005), irrigation cost recovery is divided in three parts: direct project costs, environmental costs, and marginal user costs.
+In Easter and Liu (2005), irrigation cost recovery is divided in three parts: direct project costs, environmental costs, and marginal user costs.
 "Direct project costs are the easiest of the three to measure, and most projects take only direct costs into account in determining cost recovery.
 Environmental costs include soil erosion and damage to the surrounding ecosystem during and after the construction of an irrigation project as well as water logging and salinity problems caused by the irrigation.
 However, few irrigation projects in practice include environmental costs as part of their full cost to be recovered.
 Environmental costs could substantially raise the total costs of many irrigation projects.
 Marginal user cost is defined as the present value of future sacrifices implied by current resource use (Howe 1979).
 It involves the higher costs of obtaining future water supplies because more accessible and less expensive water resources are used up first.
 In an extreme case, a water resource is completely used up in the current period.
 This cost is especially relevant for groundwater resources with little or no recharge.
 Excluding marginal user costs in the price of groundwater often results in overuse of the resource."
 (Easter and Liu 2005).

-When in a project there is a large indirect benefits, some of the costs may be allocated to the beneficiaries.
+When in a project there is a large indirect benefits, some of the costs may be allocated to the indirect beneficiaries.
 For example, in countries where the government pursues a low food price policy, food processors and consumers both may benefit more from irrigation improvement projects than farmers.
 In such cases, subsidizing the project through tax revenue from the benefiting consumers and processors might be an alternative to help fund the project (Easter and Liu 2005).